iProov/android/README.md

     .setMessageDisabled(true)               //disables the message shown during canny preview.
 Default false .setLocaleOverride("")                  //overrides the device locale setting for the iProov SDK.
 Must be a 2-letter ISO 639-1 code: http://www.loc.gov/standards/iso639-2/php/code_list.php.
 Currently only supports "en" and "nl".
     .setEnableScreenshots(true)             //for added security, screenshotting is disabled during IProoving; re-enable this here.
 Default false
+    .setSwapMessagePosition(true)           //if true, feedback messages during face positioning will display at the top of the screen instead of the bottom

     //change the colour of the edge and background for the starting face visualisation, for normal light and low light conditions
     //NB: for low light colour scheme, please use a background colour sufficiently bright to allow the face to be illuminated for face detection purposes.